snaphydroponics/user-guide.snaphydroponics.info/_en/index.md

 ### Styrofoam Puncher

-A styroform puncher is required to make holes on the upper half of the grow box for the [seedling plugs](#prepare-seedling-plugs).
+A styrofoam puncher is required to make holes on the upper half of the grow box for the [seedling plugs](#prepare-seedling-plugs).
 A tin can of the appropriate diameter for the seedling plug can be made into such a tool.